dctelf/dctelf.github.io/_posts/2026-07-17-how-tls-proves-private-key-possession.md

 ---
 title: "How does TLS prove private key possession?"
-date: 2026-08-17
+date: 2026-07-17
 categories: []
 tags: []
 math: true
 ---

-I thought it worth exploring how TLS provides mechanisms to prove to the client (or service in the mTLS context) that the service holds the private key matching the pubilc key within the certificate.
+I thought it worth exploring how TLS provides mechanisms to prove to the client (or service in the mTLS context) that the service holds the private key matching the public key within the certificate.

-This is a fundamental aspect of PKI - wihout this capabiilty, any service could take a copy of the certificate and pass off as the service - this would undermine the authentication aspects of TLS.
+This is a fundamental aspect of asymmetric cryptography - without this capabiilty, anyone could take a copy of the public certificate and pass off as the service - this would undermine the authentication aspects of TLS.

 ## Questions to explore